clearloop/inkpad/README.md

 ## How it works

-Ceres extracted from `sp-sandbox` and `pallet-contracts` of substrate,
+Ceres extracted from `sp-sandbox` and `pallet-contracts` of substrate with both `wasmi` and `wasmtime` features, plus trap handlers for the two executor.

+It abstracts the chain environment which ink! contracts requires so that we can embed ceres almost any applications to run ink! contracts.

+---

+Run ink! contract anywhere!

 [ceres-runtime]: https://github.com/patractlabs/ceres/tree/master/crates/runtime